nexient-llc/tf-module-skeleton/TEMPLATED_README.md

 ```
 - A file named `terraform.tfvars` which contains key value pair of variables used.

-Note that since these files are added in `gitgnore` they would not be checked in into primitive/segment's git repo.
+Note that since these files are added in `gitignore` they would not be checked in into primitive/segment's git repo.

 After creating these files, for running tests associated with the primitive/segment, run